Table of contents:

 What tools come with a new machine?

-Typically, a machine comes with a small basic kit: screwdriver, seam ripper, bobbins, and sometimes a standard foot or brush.
+Generally, a machine comes with a small basic kit: screwdriver, seam ripper, bobbins, and sometimes a standard foot or a brush.

 How often should I maintain my machine?